-Flores, Indonesia – After spending most of our day with komodos in Komodo Island and the beauty of Pink Beach, we ended our day in the paradisiacal Kanawa Island.
+After spending most of our day with komodos on Indonesia’s Komodo Island and the beauty of Pink Beach, we ended our day on the paradisiacal Kanawa Island.
 This island is located around 15 km from Labuan Bajo and is a popular spot for those exploring Komodo National Park.

 Docking at the island’s jetty, the island looked deserted at first glance, complete with shipwrecks on the beach and small dry hills.
 I would have thought the island was uninhabited if not for the presence of bungalows and beach umbrellas on the other side.